Maximal Correlation Secrecy

 \emph{Maximal correlation secrecy key length}.
 In Section~\ref{subsec:Definitions-and-Summary-Keylen}, we show the surprising result that $\rho$-maximal correlation secrecy can be achieved by short keys of length independent of the message length.
 We first establish a converse result showing that every $\rho$-maximal correlation secure cipher must have a key length $s \ge 2\log(1/\rho)-\log\left(1+2^{-n}\rho^{-2}\right)$ bits (Theorem \ref{thm:converse}).
 We then show that a cipher constructed using expander graphs can achieve $\rho$-maximal correlation secrecy with a key length \mbox{$s=(2+O(1/ \log n))\log(1/\rho) + O(1)$} as $n\to \infty$ (Theorem \ref{thm:rand_achieve}).
 We further show that $\rho$-maximal correlation secrecy can be achieved with high probability via a randomly generated binary additive stream cipher with a key length $s=2\log(1/\rho)+\log n+2$ (Theorem \ref{thm:achieve_binaryadd}).
 These results show that the tradeoff $s\approx 2\log(1/\rho)$ is optimal for large $n$.
 In contrast, the lower bounds on the key length for entropic security is not close to the achievable key length (refer to Remark~\ref{rmk:ent2} in Section~\ref{subsec:Definitions-and-Summary-Keylen} for details).
 The proofs of these results are given in Section~\ref{sec:Proofs-of-Theorems}.
 For example, for a 1GB message and a 512-bits key, an advantage can be bounded by $\approx10^{-70}$.

 {}

 \emph{Relationship to other secrecy criteria}.
-In Section~\ref{subsec:Definitions-and-Summary-Relationship} we show that $\rho$-maximal correlation secrecy is a stronger measure of secrecy than the notions of strong secrecy~\cite{Maurer94thestrong}, weak secrecy~\cite{Wyner1975d}, and leakage rate~\cite{Csiszar--Korner1978}, which use the mutual information between the message and the ciphertext.
-We show that these measures are implied by $\rho$-maximal correlation secrecy with suitable choices of $\rho$, but do not imply $\rho$-maximal correlation secrecy for any $\rho<1$.
-The proofs of these relationships are given in Section~\ref{subsec:Proofs-Prop-rhomi}. {}
+In Section~\ref{subsec:Definitions-and-Summary-Relationship} we show that $\rho$-maximal correlation secrecy is a stronger measure of secrecy than the notions of strong secrecy~\cite{Maurer94thestrong,maurer2000information}, weak secrecy~\cite{Wyner1975d}, and leakage rate~\cite{Csiszar--Korner1978}, which use the mutual information between the message and the ciphertext.
+We show that these measures are implied by $\rho$-maximal correlation secrecy with suitable choices of $\rho$, but do not imply $\rho$-maximal correlation secrecy for any $\rho<1$. {}